MicrosoftDocs/windows-dev-docs/hub/python/beginners.md

 ---
-title: Get started with using Python on Windows for beginners
+title: Python on Windows 10 for beginners
-description: A step-by-step guide for beginners who are new and are interested in learning Python using Windows 10.
+description: A guide to help you get started if your brand new to using Python on Windows.
 author: mattwojo
 ms.author: mattwoj
 manager: jken